Rony-Mo14/pl_projact/README.md

 # 📁 Data Storage

-The system uses text files as a lightweight database simulation:
+The system uses **text files** for data storage instead of a database.

+Files used:

 - `members.txt`
 - `coaches.txt`